-For BLS Trucking, which transports lumber for about 60 stores in seven states, preventing its drivers from taking the company’s trucks home at night has been a major task.
+For BLS Trucking, which transports lumber for about 60 stores in seven states, it is a major task to prevent its drivers from taking the company’s trucks home at night.

 In 2006, BLS implemented Networkfleet, a wireless vehicle management solution offered by Networkcar.
 By eliminating unauthorized use and unnecessary idling time, BLS saved $188,539 in fuel consumption alone during the first year, amounting to more than $900 in savings per vehicle.